-(b) Shares of time-based restricted stock granted to Messrs.
-Casey and Westenberger, Lynch, and Whetzel; and Ms. Fitzgerald on February 24, 2011 and Mr. Rork on May 12, 2011 pursuant to the Company's Equity Incentive Plan.
+(b) Shares of time-based restricted stock were granted pursuant to the Company's Equity Incentive Plan.
 These restricted shares vest ratably in four equal, annual installments following the date of grant.

-(c) Shares of time-based restricted stock granted to Mr. Casey on March 30, 2011 pursuant to the Company's Equity Incentive Plan.
+(c) Shares of performance-based restricted stock were granted pursuant to the Company's Equity Incentive Plan.
 These restricted shares vest upon meeting specific performance targets through fiscal 2014.
+Once vested, the performance-based restricted shares granted to Mr. Casey may not be sold for an additional one-year period (except to satisfy tax obligations resulting from vesting of such shares).

-(d) Time-based stock options granted to Messrs.
-Casey, Westenberger, Lynch, and Whetzel, and Ms. Fitzgerald on February 24, 2011 and Mr. Rork on May 12, 2011 pursuant to the Company's Equity Incentive Plan.
+(d) Time-based stock options were granted pursuant to the Company's Equity Incentive Plan.
 These stock options vest ratably in four equal, annual installments following the date of grant.

-OPTION EXERCISES AND STOCK VESTED IN FISCAL 2011
+OPTION EXERCISES AND STOCK VESTED IN FISCAL 2012

-The following table provides information concerning our named executive officers' exercises of stock options and vesting of restricted stock during fiscal 2011.
+The following table provides information concerning our named executive officers' exercises of stock options and vesting of restricted stock during fiscal 2012.
 The table reports, on an aggregate basis, the number of securities acquired upon exercise of stock options, the dollar value realized upon exercise of stock options, the number of shares of restricted stock that have vested, and the dollar value realized upon the vesting of restricted stock.

-Option Awa rds Stock Awards
+Option A Awards Stock A wards

+Number of Number of

+Shares Acquired Value Realized Shares Acquired Value Realized

+on Exercise on Exercise on Vesting on Vesting

-Name Number of Shares Acquired on Exercise (#) lue Realized n Exercise (\$) (a) Number of Shares Acquired on Vesting (#) lue Realized on Vesting (\$) (b)
+Name (#) (\$) (a) (#) (\$) (b)

-Michael D. Casey 243,488 \$ 6,311,738 81,750 \$ 2,512,788
+Michael D. Casey \$ - 32,500 \$1,480,800

-Richard F. Westenberger \$ 3,500 \$ 101,985
+Richard F. Westenberger \$ - 7,500 \$ 324,060

-Lisa A. Fitzgerald \$ 5,000 \$ 143,300
+Lisa A. Fitzgerald \$ - 9,000 \$ 393,040

-Brian J. Lynch \$ 6,250 \$ 190,855
+Brian J. Lynch 20,000 \$ 540,300 9,750 \$ 445,073

-Christopher W. Rork \$ \$
+Christopher W. Rork \$ - 3,750 \$ 190,275

-Charles E. Whetzel, Jr. 372,938 \$ 8,887,588 4,750 \$ 143,010
+James C. Petty 70,250 \$1,969,675 13,750 \$ 664,750